KZIS

 KZIS (107.9 MHz) is a radio station in Sacramento, California, United States.
 It is owned and operated by iHeartMedia, broadcasting from the iHeartMedia studio center in North Sacramento and a tower north of the city near Elverta, also used by KXPR and KQEI-FM.
-The station is broadcasting a Hot adult contemporary format as "Kiss 107.9".
+The station is broadcasting a hot adult contemporary format focusing on hits of the 1990s and 2000s as "Kiss 107.9".

 KZIS began broadcasting on May 4, 2022, under the call sign KSTE-FM.
 The frequency had been vacant in Sacramento after KDND, its original user, was taken off the air by owner Entercom in February 2017, with its intellectual property moved to sister station KUDL.
 The license renewal of KDND had been subject to an FCC hearing over the 2007 death of a contestant in a contest held by the station.

 Prior use of 107.9 MHz in Sacramento

 The original radio station on 107.9 MHz in Sacramento was built as KXOA-FM in 1947.
 After originally simulcasting KXOA (1470 AM), the station tried several formats, including country music and oldies, before finding success in the 1970s with a soft album-oriented rock format and later with soft adult contemporary as "K108".
 In 1998, KXOA-FM became KDND "The End" and adopted a contemporary hit radio format, which would remain for 19 years.

 On January 12, 2007, KDND's morning show held a "Hold Your Wee for a Wii" contest, in which contestants were asked to drink as much water as they could without urinating to try and win a Nintendo Wii game console.
 One contestant, Jennifer Strange, died of water intoxication.
 As a result, the morning show hosts were fired alongside several other employees.
 A jury in 2009 found the Sacramento subsidiary of the station's owner, Entercom, to be at fault for her death in a wrongful death case brought by Strange's family.

 In 2013, the Media Action Center filed a petition to deny the license renewal of KDND for a new eight-year term.
 The Federal Communications Commission (FCC) had designated the renewal for hearing in October 2016 as a result of the petition.
 However, in February 2017, Entercom announced it would merge with CBS Radio.
 Because any delay associated with the KDND license renewal hearing could derail the timely approval by the FCC of the larger transaction, Entercom moved its format and programming to KUDL (106.5 FM) on February 6, shuttered KDND on February 8, and surrendered the station license to the FCC for cancellation, settling with Media Action Center.